cslant/docs/README.md

 yarn start
 ```

-This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+This command starts a local development server and opens a browser window.
+Most changes are reflected live without restarting the server.

 ### Build